Breakdown of Topological Inheritance and Twist-Induced Quantum Geometry Reconfiguration in Moir\'e Flat Bands

-where $d[\mathbf{k}]=d^2\mathbf{k}/(2\pi)^2$ is the integral measure and $\Omega_{xy}$ is the Berry curvature of the manifold of interest.
-The former provides a lower bound for the quantum metric, while the latter equals the Chern number when quantized, signaling potential topological phase transitions; see Supplemental Materials (SM) for details \cite{SM} .
+The former provides a lower bound to the quantum metric, and the latter equals the Chern number when quantized and captures topological phase transitions.
+Here, $d[\mathbf{k}]=d^2\mathbf{k}/(2\pi)^2$ is the integral measure and $\Omega_{xy}$ is the Berry curvature of the band of interest; see Supplemental Materials (SM) for details \cite{SM} .

-\paragraph{The Twisted Bilayer Loop-Current Kagome Lattice (tb-LCK)---}Following the formulation of the monolayer electronic structure, we present our approach for the tb-LCK.
-In this configuration, both layers are rotated relative to the center of the Star-of-David pattern, preserving the $C_{6z}$ symmetry.
-Due to the non-trivial band topology, obtaining a clean and simple low-energy Hamiltonian for the monolayer LCK is challenging, making continuum modeling of the tb-LCK particularly difficult.
-To overcome this, we adopt a TB approach to gain insights into the electronic structure of tb-LCK at a commensurate twist angle $\theta_c$, which is expressed as:
+\paragraph{Twist-Induced Reconfiguration in tb-LCK---} The tb-LCK is constructed by rotating two LCK layers about the Star-of-David center, preserving the $C_{6z}$ symmetry.
+We model tb-LCK at commensurate twist angles $\theta_c$ using the Hamiltonian:

-Here, $ H_{0,\theta_c}^{(l)}$ indicates the monolayer TB Hamiltonian of the $l$th layer rotated by an angle $\theta_c$, where $l=t,b$ indicates the top and bottom layers, respectively.
-The strength of interlayer tunneling is set to $t_z = 0.3|t|$ unless specified, motivated by experimental values reported in layered kagome metals \cite{Ye2018, PhysRevB.111.045155}.
-While derived from bulk bilayers, this scale provides a reasonable estimate for twisted geometries.
-The dimensionless decay length is set as $\lambda=20$ to mimic the short-range nature of the interlayer van der Waals interaction \cite{PhysRevB.111.085137, PhysRevB.100.155421}. $r_{\alpha\beta}\equiv\|\mathbf{r}_\alpha-\mathbf{r}_\beta\|$, where $\mathbf{r}_\alpha$ denotes the $\alpha$ sublattice position.
-The variable $h$ stands for interlayer separation.
-To ensure computational tractability, we retain only interlayer tunneling terms with magnitude larger than a threshold $E_{\text{cut}}^{\text{(int)}} = 10^{-3}|t|$.
+Here, $H_{0,\theta_c}^{(t,b)}$ denotes the monolayer TB Hamiltonian for the top ($t$) and bottom ($b$) layers, respectively. $r_{\alpha\beta}=\|\mathbf{r}_\alpha-\mathbf{r}_\beta\|$ denotes the distance between the sublattice sites, while $h$ is the interlayer separation.
+The interlayer tunneling strength is set at $t_z=0.3|t|$, consistent with the reported values for layered kagome metals \cite{Ye2018, PhysRevB.111.045155}.
+A dimensionless decay length $\lambda=20$ is used to capture short-range van der Waals coupling \cite{PhysRevB.111.085137, PhysRevB.100.155421}.
+Commensurate twist angles are determined using $\theta_c=\cos^{-1}\!\left[(3m^2+3m+1/2)/(3m^2+3m+1)\right]$ for $m\in\mathbb{N}$ \cite{PhysRevLett.99.256802, PhysRevB.111.085137, PhysRevB.100.155421} without loss of generality.
 We have verified that lowering the threshold to $E_{\text{cut}}^{\text{(int)}} = 10^{-6}|t|$ yields negligible changes to the band structure.
-Due to the $C_{6z}$ symmetry, we determine the commensurate twist angle $\theta_c$ by $\theta_c=\cos^{-1}[(3m^2+3m+1/2)/(3m^2+3m+1)]$ without loss of generality, where $m\in\mathbb{N}$ \cite{PhysRevLett.99.256802, PhysRevB.111.085137, PhysRevB.100.155421}.
-A schematic for tb-LCK's moiré pattern is shown in FIG.~\ref{fig:03}.
+A schematic of the moiré superlattice is shown in Fig.~\ref{fig:03}.